adobe/aem-test-samples/README.md

 The tests also verify author-publish replication therefore for them to work correctly replication needs be be configured correctly.

+Tote that `ReplicationIT` will create and delete a randomized page in path like: `/content/test-site/testpage_632460d4-361c-4b9b-9eef-d2446f79ec9c`

 ### Sling properties